 On most days, I shuffle into a stuffed (sometimes air-conditioned, sometimes not) train carriage, where I stand with other commuters like sardines packed into a tin.
 Then, probably with someone's backpack in my face, I am hurled through an underground tunnel to get to work (or, on the weekend, wherever it is I'm going).
 As if that's not bad enough, on any one of those days, I can be stalled underground several times during my trip, or desperately avoiding a concussion as the old train jostles all of us sardines back and forth without mercy.

 But even if you haven't been in situations that dire, commuting still can suck.
 For some people, hours-long commutes are just a part of their everyday lives.
-And while delays and traffic may be the norm for a lot of us, a bummer of a commute is sure to affect your mental health over time.
+And while delays and traffic may be the norm for a lot of us, a soul-draining commute is sure to affect your mental health over time.
 Kati Morton, LMFT, says that when you start your day with a frustrating commute, it sets the tone for the rest of the day.

 "We each wake up with a certain amount of poker chips, and those poker chips are how much we have to give that day, and that can differ," she says.
 "If we wake up and realise we’re late, it’s like we drop two poker chips just getting out of bed.
 The commute adds to that because before we’ve even entered our technical work day where we have to interact with people, we have already lost some of those poker chips along the way."